 This unique structural masterpiece, designed by visionary architect Moshe Safdie, spans the width of all three soaring Marina Bay Sands hotel towers.
 The SkyPark floats atop the three soaring hotel towers at a height of 200 m (650 ft).
 This gravity-defying platform stretches longer than the Eiffel Tower laid down and is large enough to park four and a half A380 Jumbo Jets.

 It houses a ticketed observation deck, lush gardens, shops, top-notch restaurants, and an exclusive, infinity-edge swimming pool with a legendary view.
-Complementing the retail space are delectable dining options, which include restaurants by celebrity chefs, fine dining, and casual eateries.
+Complementing the retail space are delectable dining options, including restaurants by celebrity chefs, fine dining, and casual eateries.

 The hotel rooms are very average.
-The level of luxury is limited by the sheer size of this hotel.
+The sheer size of this hotel limits the level of luxury.
 2,500 rooms is not boutique!
 Expect spectatorship and awe here, but if you are looking for the highest level of luxury, you will not find it here.